teknostatik/i3_config/README.md

 * Screen locking
 * Keyboard shortcuts to suspend/shutdown/restart
 * Wallpaper randomisation
+* A few bits of the Dracula theme (mostly the bar)

 There are not a lot of visual changes in my configuration; it's just things to make day to day usage easier and to assign actions to keyboard shortcuts that I have in muscle memory anyway.